Crooner Brian Evans releases "I'm A Traveler," produced by Narada Michael Walden

 "I feel ready to sing again, do shows again, but for now I'm just opening for people.
 I'm working with Narada and releasing this song, which was never released to radio before, is me getting back into gear.
 I've learned so much.
 I'm not who I was and Narada is going to help create the songs that will allow me to express myself in a positive way," he says.
 Evans also works with Las Vegas producer Gary Anderson.

 Evans says Las Vegas is a possibility.
-He's performed thousands of shows there since.
+He's performed thousands of shows there since 1996.

 "I need to do what I do again.
 Sing.
 Terrible things happen to everyone, and sometimes we do them to ourselves or others and in such a self-absorbed industry you can lose yourself," he adds.
 "I'm better.
 Different."